 Technical analysis has been present in primitive forms since ancient times.
 The book ‘The Evolution of Technical Analysis: Financial Prediction from Babylonian Tablets to Bloomberg terminals’ by Andrew W. Lo and Jasmina Hasanhodzic indicates that Assyrian trading stations in Anatolia, Turkey, or present-day Asia Minor, kept track of price fluctuations.1

 Even in ancient Greek markets, speculations were an everyday affair.
 Merchants in Athens acknowledged that information was crucial.
-The book reveals that the merchants attributed particular importance to geographical and environmental information that included the most navigable trading routes and the hazards that one could meet on the way.
+The book reveals that the merchants attributed particular importance to geographical and environmental data that included the most navigable trading routes and the hazards that one could meet on the way.

 They made their manuals to track the developments en route.
 One such manual was the Periplus Maris Erythraei.2 It provided detailed information about the products sold in several countries while traveling to India and the trade policies of the rulers back then.